7.1. Heap Only Tuple (HOT)

 7.1.2.
 How HOT Performs

 When a row is updated with HOT, if the updated row will be stored in the same table page that stores the old row, PostgreSQL does not insert the corresponding index tuple and sets the HEAP_HOT_UPDATED bit and the HEAP_ONLY_TUPLE bit to the t_informask2 fields of the old tuple and the new tuple, respectively.
-See Figs. 7.2 and 7.3.
+See Figures.
+7.2 and 7.3.

 For example, in this case, Tuple_1 and Tuple_2 are set to the HEAP_HOT_UPDATED bit and the HEAP_ONLY_TUPLE bit, respectively.